sethsh7/hla-prs-toolkit/README.md

 please see references to corresponding publications below.
 For any questions about code on this page please contact Seth Sharp by email (Ssharp@stanford.edu).

 ## Updates
-7/8/2022 - Updated the SNP lists for TOPMED (r2) imputations as per NIH TOPMED server
+7/8/2022 - Updated the SNP lists for TOPMED (r2) imputations as per NIH TOPMED server\

-7/8/2022 - Reordered the SNP lists folder to split by TOPMED vs 1000G imputation.
+7/8/2022 - Reordered the SNP lists folder to split by TOPMED vs 1000G imputation\
 7/8/2022 - Added a wrapper script

 ## Download